Andiweli/Gloom-Reforged/README.md

 ## Known issues

-- TWO PLAYER COMBAT crashes when used more than once in a gaming session (worked only on gloom.s but not gloom2.s)
+- TWO PLAYER COMBAT crashes when used more than once in a gaming session (worked only on gloom.s but not gloom2.s) - might remove it completely
-- REMOTE LINK OPTIONS crashes when selected after a game (not when started fresh)
+- REMOTE LINK OPTIONS crashes when selected after a game (not when started fresh) - might remove it completely
-- Display or loading errors on specific hardware configurations

 ## Screenshots